 Network validators are referred to as “bakers” in the Tezos community.
 The actual currency portion is referred to as “tezzies.”
 The Tezos Foundation issued a grant to Cryptonomic, which is a NYC-based company, to develop an open-source wallet for tezzies.
 There are also other open-source projects in the works through other developers, one such project entitled “tezbox.”
 Now that Tezos has launched, the Foundation wants to emphasize development by issuing grants for educational/research organizations, developers, non-profits and other businesses looking to integrate Tezos into their platforms.

 As far as online gambling goes, that remains to be seen.
-If this crypto does well, it is very likely we will see Tezos casinos, poker sites and other forms of gambling entertainment emerge.
+If this crypto does well, it is very likely we will see Tezos casinos, tezos online poker sites, sports betting and other forms of gambling entertainment emerge.
 It will take some time for Tezos to be up and running smoothly.
 Once things have been going well, there will likely be more sites accepting the alternative currency, including online gambling operators.